 Unsecured Credit Cards for Bad Credit 2019

-A credit card is similar to a debit card.
-However, instead of removing money directly from the user’s checking account when making purchases, it is taken for a short-term loan.
-This loan may accrue some interest depending on the repayment method.
+A credit card is like a debit card.
+Although, instead of taking out money directly from the user’s checking account when making purchases, it is taken for a short-term loan.
+This loan may accrue some interest depends on the repayment method.

 For purchases made in a given billing cycle, you will be given a small grace period before the payment is due.
 If you repay the balance before that date, then you will not pay any interest.
 However, if you repay an amount that is less than the entire balance, then you will accrue interest on the average balance.